-Wouldn’t it be great if you could just add a new page to your WordPress website, and the following took place … all from your post URL:
+Wouldn’t it be great if you could publish new content on your site, and the following happened … all from your page address:

-- Site visitors could easily tell what the post was about,
+- Site visitors could quickly gain an understanding of what the page is about,

-- Search engines could easily discover your post and correctly classify the content to improve your search results,
+- Search engines would be able to easily find your pages and correctly classify their content for better search rankings,

-- Every single content item published on your site would have a unique identifier, making things easier to manage.
+- Every content item on your website would have a unique identifier, making things easier to manage.

 How To Set Up And Use WordPress Permalinks

-A permalink is the web address that other people use to link to your articles or sections of your site or the links you send in emails pointing to posts on your site.
+A permalink is the URL that people and search engines use to link to your posts or sections of your site or the links you send in emails pointing readers to your posts.
 Permalinks are often called “pretty” URLs.

-Hopefully, you are probably aware that, WordPress is one of the best Content Management Systems available when it comes to publishing search optimized content.
+Hopefully, by now you are probably aware that, WordPress is one of the best CMS tools available when it comes to SEO.

-WordPress is not only great for SEO out of the box, but its SEO aspect can be considerably enhanced using SEO plugins.
+WordPress is not only well optimized straight out of the box, but its SEO aspect can be further enhanced with SEO plugins.

-If you are looking to optimize the SEO aspect of your website, then you should not ignore the importance of its site’s URLs.
-Google places considerable weight on the URL structure of your site.
+If you focus on the SEO aspect of your site, then you should not ignore the importance of your site’s URLs.
+Search engines like Google tend to give special significance to the structure of your site’s URLs when indexing its content.

-Permalinks can be used to make the links on your site into “search engine friendly” URLs.
-Permalinks are also used to improve the aesthetics, usability, and forward-compatibility of your links.
+Permalinks can be used to make the links on your site into memorable and more “search engine friendly” URLs.
+Permalinks can also improve the usability, aesthetics, and forward-compatibility of your links.

-Now … let’s turn our attention to why it’s best to configure your permalinks in WordPress.
+Now … let’s review the reason why it’s best to configure your permalinks in WordPress.

-Normally, a default WordPress installation uses a link-naming structure for your posts that isn’t very search engine friendly and looks like this …
+By default, a WordPress installation uses a non-search engine friendly URL-naming structure for your posts that looks like this …

-As you can see from the screenshot below, many site owners haven’t yet set up their sites to use permalinks …
+As the screenshot image below shows, many site owners haven’t set up their permalinks …

-Although these sites are getting their content indexed on search engines, they are potentially missing out on extra SEO benefits.
+Although these sites are still getting their content indexed on search engines, these site owners are missing out on additional SEO benefits.

-To get the greatest SEO benefit out of using and improve your site’s rankings, you should set up your permalinks structure to make it more SEO-friendly by displaying relevant keywords in your URL, instead of meaningless numbers and symbols.
+To get the best possible SEO benefit out of using WordPress and improve your site’s rankings, you will want to make sure to set up your permalinks structure to make it more search engine-friendly by displaying relevant keywords in your URL, instead of meaningless numbers and symbols.

-WordPress offers the ability to create a custom URL structure for your published and archived posts, so your pages can go from this …
+WordPress allows you to create a custom URL structure for your published and archived posts, so your content can go from something that is non-SEO friendly like this …

 To something like this …

-In this step-by-step tutorial, you will learn how to configure your WordPress permalinks to display your posts using search engine-friendly URLs instead of the default URL structure and help every new post you publish automatically get better indexing results in Google.
+In this tutorial, you will learn how to configure the Permalinks section of your WordPress site to display posts with SEO-friendly URLs instead of the out-of-the-box linking structure and help every new post you publish automatically get better indexing in search engines like Google.

-In your WordPress administration section select, Settings > Permalinks …
+Log into your WordPress dashboard and select Settings > Permalinks …

 In the Common Settings section, select Custom Structure, then add one or more ‘tags’ (see below) to create search engine-friendly URLs …